Additional features supported for SAML

 The following are some common SAML terminologies:

 Assertion: A SAML assertion is an XML document returned by the Identity Provider to the Service Provider after authentication of the user.
-The assertion has a specific structure, as defined by the SAML standard.
+The assertion has a very specific structure, as defined by the SAML standard.

 Types of Assertions: The following are the types of assertion.